 In 2019, Radzi continued to display his versatility and wealth of understanding for sport.
 In January 2019 he joined the Sky Sports team, presenting the first NBA game of the year on Sky Sports, live from the O2 Arena and anchoring the weekly, live NBA highlights show every Sunday night.
 In addition, acting as a pitch-side reporter at the 2019 ICC Cricket World Cup and hosting the 2019 World’s Ultimate Strongman competition, Giants Live on Channel 5.

-In 2017 Radzi was announced as a presenter for ITV’s new show, Cannonball, an adrenaline-fuelled game show which features contestants trying to complete a host huge aquatic obstacles and water-based challenges.
+Nonetheless, Radzi has never limited his capabilities to just the world of sport.
+On the BBC and Channel 4, Radzi presents Songs of Praise and Crufts respectively and in 2017 he was announced as a presenter for ITV’s new entertainment show, Cannonball, an adrenaline-fuelled game show which features contestants trying to complete a host huge of aquatic obstacles and water-based challenges.
 He presented the show alongside Freddie Flintoff, Frankie Bridge and Maya Jama.

 Radzi’s strong multi-cultural heritage and mixed family traditions has sparked his intrigue into personal identity and what it means to be British.
-This fascination has fed Radzi’s growing interest in both current affairs and politics and as a result, Radzi filmed Your Body: Your Image – a BBC2 Learning series focusing on body image in schools, appeared on BBC 1’s Question Time, and most recently can be seen presenting the BBC’s documentary series Home Front Heroes commemorating the ways in which ordinary men & women played a vital part in Britain’s Wartime victory.
-Radzi explores how, aged 17, his grandmother took on a vital role to help keep wartime Britain fed.
-Over 1.3 million viewers tuned in as he paid an emotional visit to the family farm, meeting an ex-Land Girl who worked the fields to stop the country starving, and discovers the tough realities of WW2 rationing.
+This fascination has fed Radzi’s growing interest in both current affairs and politics and as a result, Radzi filmed Your Body: Your Image – a BBC 2 Learning series focusing on body image in schools, appeared on BBC 1’s Question Time and the BBC’s documentary series Home Front Heroes commemorating the ways in which ordinary men & women played a vital part in Britain’s Wartime victory.
+Radzi’s passion for education and learning through broadcast was evident in his Black History month Hits Radio show with Fleur East in 2019.